MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 The moister steppes of central Mongolia hold Amur Falcon, Demoiselle Crane, Eurasian Skylark, Mongolian Lark, Asian Short-toed Lark, ‘Oriental’ Rook and Isabelline Wheatear.

 Further south we will break our journey in the Delgersogt region.
-This is a good area for migrants recuperating after crossing the Gobi and we could easily turn up the unexpected.
-It is also a great area for seeing mammals including Corsac and Red Foxes, Mongolian Gazelle, Tolai Hare and Brandt’s Vole.
+This is a good area for migrants recuperating after crossing the Gobi, and we could easily turn up the unexpected.
+It is also a great area for seeing mammals, including Corsac and Red Foxes, Mongolian Gazelle, Tolai Hare and Brandt’s Vole.
 We will go out spotlighting around our camp in search of Mongolian Silver Vole, Mongolian Clawed Jird (or Mongolian Gerbil), Campbell’s Desert Hamster and even Midday Gerbil (yes, this one is often more active at night!) and Daurian Hedgehog.
 The beautiful Steppe and European Marbled Polecats are both real possibilities here, although not usually easy.

 GOBI DESERT

-As we progress further towards the Gobi Altai Mountains, through very sparsely inhabited landscapes (with no towns, just occasional small settlements and scattered yurts) we should find numerous Horned (or Shore) Larks and perhaps Crested Lark, but our most important target is the lovely Oriental Plover, surely one of the most elegant members of its family, and we may witness its spectacular rocking from side to side display flight.
+As we progress further towards the Gobi Altai Mountains, through very sparsely inhabited landscapes (with no towns, just occasional small settlements and scattered gers) we should find numerous Horned (or Shore) Larks and perhaps Crested Lark, but our most important target is the lovely Oriental Plover, surely one of the most elegant members of its family, and we may witness its spectacular rocking from side to side display flight.
 We should also come across Greater Sand Plover in its smart breeding dress and will encounter the first of many Pallas’s Sandgrouse.
 This spectacular and remarkable sandgrouse has even occurred as far west as the British Isles during its periodic eruptions and has sometimes stayed to breed in Western Europe.

 During this season, bushy areas or small plantations in the Gobi often attract such migrant passerines as the superb Siberian Rubythroat, Thick-billed Warbler, Lesser Whitethroat, Two-barred, Arctic, Yellow-browed, Pallas’s Leaf, Dusky and sometimes Greenish Warblers, Taiga, Asian Brown and Dark-sided Flycatchers and many other species.
 Rarities regularly turn up, so we could potentially find almost anything!